craig-willis/documentation/user-manual.md

 Our objectives are to ensure that the software and data in the reference data and computing pipeline are _interoperable, reusable, extensible, and understandable_.
 Providing clear definitions of common formats will make it easier to analyze and exchange data and results.

+## How to use this data

 This user manual is divided into the following sections:

-* Data Products: Summary of available data products
+* [Data Products](/data-products.md): Details about available data products and the processes used to create them
+* Data Access: Instructions for how to access the data products.
 * [Scientific objectives and experimental design](/scientific-objectives-and-experimental-design.md)
 * [Data use policy](/data_release_policy.md)